cpriest/micro-chalk/README.md

 #### Project Aims

-* To be smaller
-* More flexible
-* With no dependencies
+* Be smaller & more flexible than other libraries with no dependencies
 * Slightly more opinionated.

 Most existing ``` chalk `template tag` ``` strings should work out of the box, please report if you find a discrepancy.